Robinyo/serendipity/docs/developer.md

 ### Aliases

-Steps to add support for aliases update the "paths" array in the `compilerOptions` section of `tsconfig.json`:
+To add support for aliases update the "paths" array in the `compilerOptions` section of `tsconfig.json`:

 ```
   "paths": {